dynamsoft-docs/barcode-reader-docs/faq/general/how-to-fix-camera-issue-on-ios-17.4.md

 If you're experiencing issues with the camera not opening on iOS 17.4, please follow the steps below to troubleshoot:

-1. Check if the camera permission is enabled for your app.
-Go to Settings > Privacy > Camera on your iOS device and make sure your app is listed and enabled.
+1. Check if the camera permission is enabled for your browser.
+The permission setting is normally located on the address bar.

 2. Replace the old DCE CDN link to the following CDN link: [https://cdn.jsdelivr.net/npm/iv-dynamsoft-camera-enhancer@4.0.2-iv-202403151422/dist/](https://cdn.jsdelivr.net/npm/iv-dynamsoft-camera-enhancer@4.0.2-iv-202403151422/dist/)

-3. Try to restart your iOS device.
-Sometimes, a simple restart can fix many issues.
+> Note:
+> Official version 10.2.10 will be released on April 2024